Trauma & Bodywork Thesis

 When I’m working with a client, the first thing I do is breathe and relax.
 By settling my own nervous system and my body physiology, and relaxing my muscles I begin to entrain/invite my client’s system to do the same.
 My ANS is informing their ANS ‘I am a safe person and won’t hurt you’.

 As I engage their tissue field I think of T’ai Chi push-hands.
 If the client is in Ventral Vagal, when I mobilize or engage a part of the body it feels like a fluid dance where I’m never quite sure who’s leading and who’s following.
 My hand and the client’s hip and knee, for example, glide effortlessly through space.
 That demonstrates to me the client’s level of ease in their interaction with the outside world.
-What becomes apparent is the level to which the client needs to brace themselves and control what’s going on.
+What quickly becomes apparent is the level to which the client needs to brace themselves and control what’s going on.
 The same is true whether I am making contact with a joint or if I have my hands in the middle of a muscle belly, bone, or organ.
 The myofascial tissue field should be able to glide effortlessly in all directions without restrictions.

 Activation – Sympathetic Protection